igrorp/pre-miRNA-plot/README.md.1.md

 ## 3.2 Exploring the parameters

 You can choose which colors will be used to highlight the 5p and 3p miRNAs, respectively.
 You can use predefined colors’ names or specify the **RGB codes** corresponding to the colors.
-There is no problem if you have just one color.
+There is no problem if you inform just one color.
 By default, the sequences will be colored red (5p) and green (3p).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAxNzQ2NjY4NV19
+eyJoaXN0b3J5IjpbLTEwNzU0Njg5MDBdfQ==
 -->